Who is Mama Bandelengue?

-A lot has happened since David and I met Mama Bandelengue and her children Guinea/West Africa in 2008: Thanks to your donations, 20 orphans are now permanently provided with basic needs.
+A lot has happened since David and I met Mama Bandelengue and her children in Guinea/West Africa in 2008: thanks to your donations, 20 orphans now have permanent basic provision.

 We would like to thank you for your loyal support on behalf of Mama Bandelengue and her children.

-Nevertheless, there is still much to do.
-Therefore, we would like to reach as many friends and acquaintances as possible with this newsletter.
-For those who do not know our project yet, a flyer is attached.
-We would be very happy to forward it to interested friends.
+Nevertheless, there is still a lot to be done.
+That’s why we’d like to reach as many friends and acquaintances as possible with this newsletter.
+For those who are not yet familiar with our project, please enclose a leaflet.
+We’d be delighted to send it to interested friends.

-Now to our annual report: In 2011, David’s Uncle Paul, who is in charge of the project on site, in cooperation with nuns, has made it possible for 27 children to go to school since October this year.
-The children are looked after full-time, receive 3 meals a day, school uniform and material.
+Moving on to our annual report: In 2011, David’s uncle Paul, who is responsible for the project on site, in collaboration with the nuns, has enabled 27 children to go to school since October of this year.
+The children are looked after all day, receive 3 meals a day, a school uniform and equipment.
 Their home is still with Mama Bandelengue in the town of Boké.
-She took the children in and begged for food for them.
+She took the children in and begged them to give them food.

-School children: 8 pre-school children, between 3-6 years, 19 primary school children, between 6-15 years, school system, care and financing: 3rd trimester = October-December / February-April / June – August (in between holidays).
-During school hours, a dedicated cook provides two meals a day / full-day care by the sisters.
-For all children, this care/care/school education is secured and made possible by donations until June 2012.
+Pre-school children: 8 pre-school children, aged between 3 and 6, 19 primary school children, aged between 6 and 15, school system, supervision and funding: 3rd term = October-December / February-April / June-August (between holidays).
+During school hours, a dedicated cook provides two meals a day / all-day care by the nuns.
+For all the children, this care/care/education until June 2012 is guaranteed and made possible thanks to donations.

 If WE manage to provide schooling for the children for the next few years, the Bandelengue orphanage will still have a plot of land to build on.